bsebesta/portfolio-v2/content/projects/va-health/story.md

 title: Story
 ---

-{{< smallHeader >}}Problem{{< /smallHeader >}}
+{{< smallHeader >}}Hypothesis{{< /smallHeader >}}
-{{< prominentText >}}The VA wanted us to explore an accessible, voice-first interface for veterans refilling prescriptions{{< /prominentText >}}
+{{< prominentText >}}A natural language interface would improve accessibiliy and time-on-task for all users, freeing up pharmacists for more complex tasks{{< /prominentText >}}

-The US Department of Veterans Affairs provides prescriptions and prescription management to veterans across the nation.
-At the outset of the project, veterans could manage their prescriptions through web, mobile, and IVR touchpoints.
-But the IVR system was cumbersome, and the VA wanted to update their service to allow veterans to order prescriptions using a more natural conversational interface on smart speakers, specifically with Amazon Alexa.
+At the outset of the project, veterans could manage their prescriptions through web, mobile, and IVR (interactive voice response) touchpoints.

-{{< calloutBox title="Hypothesis" >}}A natural language interface, available on consumer smart speakers, and executed well, would appeal to veterans young and old, abled and disabled.
-It could also free up pharmacists for more complex tasks.{{< /calloutBox >}}
+But the web / mobile experiences suffered from accessibility issues for low-vision users, and the IVR system was cumbersome.
+So the VA wanted to update their service to allow veterans to order prescriptions using a more natural conversational interface on smart speakers, specifically with Amazon Alexa.

 ---